austinjhunt/tcp-over-udp-socketprogramming/README.md

-# Computer Science 5283 Computer Networks
+# Implementing a Reliable "Stop-and-Wait" Protocol Over UDP (and testing it with an automated framework)
-## Programming Assignments 2 and 3 - Implementing "TCP" over UDP
+## Built for Vanderbilt University CS 5283 Computer Networks - Programming Assignments 2 and 3 - Implementing "TCP" over UDP
 ### Goal: Implement a reliable protocol over UDP
 User Datagram Protocol (UDP) is a minimal protocol running over IP.
 In this assignment you will implement a reliable message protocol over UDP.
 The assignment is broken into two milestones, representing programming assignments numbered 2 and 3.
 You will emulate a subset of TCP protocol.
 Features to be implemented are:
 - Establish a connections
 - Ordered data transfer
 - Retransmission

+### Tools Used
+* Apache Spark
+* CouchDB
+* Docker-Compose, Docker
+* Socket Programming

 ### Usage Without Docker
 Execute the following commands from the `src` folder to create the respective components.